joshramanathan/surprisal_llm_adaptation/README.md

 runner = surprisal_llm_adaptation.ExperimentRunner(model_id="EleutherAI/pythia-1.4b")
 ```
-You may replace `model_id` with any HuggingFace model identifier for an autoregressive language model (e.g., GPT-2, Pythia models).
+You may replace `model_id` with any HuggingFace model identifier for an autoregressive language model (e.g., GPT-2, Pythia).
-Optionally, you can also specify a different `data_dir` path.
+Optionally, you can also specify a different `data_dir` path, but the new `data_dir` must be organized as described in [Directory Structure](#directory-structure).

 To begin adaptation and evaluation: